Desdunes: Climate

-These climatic conditions can be explained by the location of the commune, located west of the Montagnes Noires and south of the Massif du Nord; clouds from the Atlantic Ocean, which are loaded with water, are discharging on the slopes to the east and north of these mountains because they are driven by the wind. (trade winds from NE to SW).
-By meeting these mountains, clouds must rise at altitude, and then meet conditions of lower temperatures and pressures which this the phenomenon of condensation and precipitation; the other next to these mountains, where the commune of Desdunes is located, the air is now devoid of moisture and rainfall is therefore weak.
+These climatic conditions can be explained by the location of the commune, located west of the Montagnes Noires and south of the Massif du Nord; clouds from the Atlantic Ocean, which are loaded with water, are discharging on the slopes to the east and north of these mountains because they are driven by the wind (trade winds from NE to SW).
+When they these mountains, clouds must rise at altitude, and then meet conditions of lower temperatures and pressures which this the phenomenon of condensation and precipitation; the other next to these mountains, where the commune of Desdunes is located, the air loses moisture and rainfall is weak.

 Hydrographic network

 In addition to these difficult weather conditions, the municipality is characterized by a relatively poor natural hydrographic network, marked by the Rivière l'Estère and its tributaries.
 These are powered by rainfall that waters the Montagnes Noires located east of the town.
 The relief forms a watershed which directs the runoff water towards watercourses that supply the L'Estère River, which is oriented east–west and marks the boundary between the commune of Desdunes and the commune of L'Estère;

 The municipality also benefits from an artificial channel for the diversion of the River Artibonite, which allows for irrigation of acres of the lands of the commune.

-This natural hydrographic network leads to the sea at Baie de la Tortue (Turtle Bay), with an average flow of less than 3 m3 / s.
-However, the municipality also benefits from an important network of artificial channels, powered by the rivers of Estère and Artibonite (Haiti's fastest flowing river at 99 m3 / s), crossing the whole commune of Desdunes from east to west to open in the Bay of Grande Pierre.
+This natural hydrographic network leads to the sea at Baie de la Tortue (Turtle Bay), with an average flow of less than 3 m^{3}/s.
+However, the municipality also benefits from an important network of artificial channels, powered by the rivers of Estère and Artibonite (Haiti's fastest flowing river at 99 m^{3}/s), crossing the whole commune of Desdunes from east to west to open in the Bay of Grande Pierre.

-The commune, located on the plain of Artibonite, is characterized at a very low altitude (about 8 meters (26 feet) above sea level), by the absence of relief, and by the presence of flood zones and mangrove swamps that form a buffer area between sea and land.
-The plain itself is, however, surrounded by large mountain ranges: The Chaine des Matheux to the south, the Black Mountains to the east and the Massif du Nord to the northeast.
+The commune, located on the plain of Artibonite, is characterized at a very low altitude (about 8 meters or 26 feet above sea level) by the absence of relief and by the presence of flood zones and mangrove swamps that form a buffer area between sea and land.
+The plain itself is surrounded by large mountain ranges: The Chaine des Matheux to the south, the Black Mountains to the east and the Massif du Nord to the northeast.